JorisVoogt/RP-Dutch-Readability/README.md

 ## Data Sets

 - The BasiLex-corpus can be obtained [here](https://taalmaterialen.ivdnt.org/download/tstc-basilex-corpus/) using a non-commercial license.
-- The CELEX data set used in the syllable counter can be found [here](https://github.com/KBNLresearch/scansion-generator).
+- The CELEX data set (dpw.cd) used in the syllable counter can be found [here](https://github.com/KBNLresearch/scansion-generator).
 - Schrooten & Vermeer's frequency word list can be downloaded from [here](https://annevermeer.github.io/woordwerken.html) (Aflopende-frequentielijst (obv geo gem)).

 Adaptations of the frequency word list and intermediate results (readability formula scores) can be found under resources and depending on your use case